-As of October 31, 2018, our projected benefit obligation (PBO) and accumulated benefit obligation (ABO) exceeded the fair value of the plan assets by \$3.9 million and \$3.3 million, respectively.
-As a comparison, our PBO and ABO exceeded the fair value of plan assets by \$4.0 million and \$3.1 million, respectively, as of October 31, 2017.
-During fiscal 2018, we contributed \$0.8 million to the pension plan to continue to target a 100% funding threshold and to meet minimum contribution requirements.
-We expect to continue to fund at this level for fiscal 2019.
+As of October 31, 2019, our projected benefit obligation (PBO) and accumulated benefit obligation (ABO) exceeded the fair value of the plan assets by \$13.1 million and \$12.1 million, respectively.
+As a comparison, our PBO and ABO exceeded the fair value of plan assets by \$3.9 million and \$3.3 million, respectively, as of October 31, 2018.
+During fiscal 2019, we contributed \$0.7 million to the pension plan to meet minimum contribution requirements.
+We expect to continue to fund at this level for fiscal 2020.
 Expected contributions are dependent on many variables, including the variability of the market value of the assets as compared to the obligation and other market or regulatory conditions.
 In addition, we take into consideration our business investment opportunities and our cash requirements.
 Accordingly, actual funding may differ greatly from current estimates.
+As of October 31, 2019, a 1% decrease in the discount rate would result in an increase in the PBO of \$5.7 million.

 Under U.S. GAAP, we are not required to immediately recognize the effects of a deviation between actual and assumed experience under our pension plan, or to revise our estimate as a result.
 This approach allows the favorable and unfavorable effects that fall within an acceptable range to be netted and disclosed as an unrecognized gain or loss.
-As of October 31, 2018 and 2017, a net actuarial loss of \$3.0 million and \$5.2 million, respectively, was included in our accumulated other comprehensive income (loss).
-There were no net prior service costs or transition obligations for the years ended October 31, 2018 and 2017.
-The effect on fiscal years after 2018 will depend on the actual experience of the plans.
+As of October 31, 2019 and 2018, a net actuarial loss of \$6.7 million and \$3.0 million, respectively, was included in our accumulated other comprehensive (loss) income.
+There were no net prior service costs or transition obligations for the years ended October 31, 2019 and 2018.
+The effect on fiscal years after 2019 will depend on the actual experience of the plans.